The University of Birmingham has a thriving population of 206 students from Hong Kong following a range of undergraduate and postgraduate courses.

 We asked some of our Hong Kong students to tell us about their experiences at Birmingham, to view their comments please follow the links below.

-Grades AAA at A-Level or 5,5,5 in the HKDSE (excluding Chinese and Liberal Studies with a minimum of 3 in all areas) alongside a satisfactory performance in LNAT and IELTS 7.0 or equivalent.
+- Grades AAA at A-Level or 5,5,5 in the HKDSE (excluding Chinese and Liberal Studies with a minimum of 3 in all areas) and IELTS 7.0 or equivalent.

 We offer a range of school specific scholarships each year.
 For details please click on the appropriate link below.